List of Reba characters

 This is a list of characters from the TV series Reba, which ran from 2001 to 2007.
-The main character is Reba Hart, played by Reba McEntire.
+The main character is Reba Hart, a Texan, played by Reba McEntire, who is Oklahoman.
+The show's initial premise is that Hart's dentist husband has gotten a dental hygienist pregnant, while their teen daughter has also become pregnant out of wedlock.

 Reba Nell Hart

 Reba is the main protagonist of the series.
 She is played by Reba McEntire and appears in every episode.
 A fiery redhead who has a bullying, confrontational, sarcastic personality, Reba tries to take control of every situation, which more often than not makes problems worse before they get better.
 Nevertheless, she is very warm and loving towards her three children and while initially hostile to Brock and Barbra Jean, she grows to forgive them throughout the series.

 It is mentioned that she developed a problem with authority during her childhood when she speaks to Brock's therapist, but had a very loving family growing up.
 In the first season, she is struggling to save her twenty-year marriage to Brock before she learns in a therapy session he is divorcing her to marry his pregnant girlfriend, Barbra Jean.
 In the same session, she also learns that her oldest child, 17-year-old Cheyenne, is also pregnant by her boyfriend, Van.
 She allows Van and Cheyenne to get married and move in with her, while her other children, Kyra and Jake, also stay with her.
 She initially refuses to be around Barbra Jean unless absolutely necessary and is equally hostile to Brock, though this begins to change after their divorce is finalized, Brock and Barbra Jean marry, and have their son, Henry.
 A short time later at high school graduation, Cheyenne goes into labor and gives birth to a daughter, Elizabeth, in the hospital.

 In the second season, Reba continues to move on from her divorce, even getting a boyfriend for a brief period, selling off her engagement ring, and accepting a job from Brock in his dental office.
 She later quits this job to work for Brock's arch-rival, Eugene, and helps Van and Cheyenne with parenthood and college plans.
 Reba also becomes more reflective, after attending an old boyfriend's funeral with Brock, she debates whether or not she made the right choice by marrying him at all.
 She also drew up a will after a near-death experience.
 A bombshell is dropped when Kyra, who had become increasingly distant when she spent more time with Brock and Barbra Jean due to all the attention Cheyenne and Van were drawing from Reba, plans to move in with them into their new house just four doors down from Reba's.